binaryphile/binaryphile.github.io/_posts/2018-09-02-approach-bash-like-a-developer-part-22-data-types.md

 string variable, or if you assign a value to a subscript of an existing string variable.

-The same cannot be done with a hash literal assignment, since it just turns the variable into a normal array as well.
+Trying the same thing with a hash literal assignment, will turn the variable into an array, not a hash.
+There's no way to get around having to use *declare -A* to get a hash.

-You cannot, however, convert an array variable back to a string or integer, at least not without unsetting it.
+Once a variable has been turned into an array type, it cannot be converted to one of the basic types without unsetting it explicitly.

-Since the conversion is irreversible, I never convert a string to an array so I always know what kind of variable I'm dealing with.
-This prevents surprises when programmatically testing the results of *declare -p*, for example.
+Since the conversion is irreversible, I try not to convert a string to an array so I always know what kind of variable I'm dealing with.

 Continue with [part 22.5] - naming and namespaces